Crisis relief grants

 You may be asked to provide evidence such as your ABN, invoices of payment for work you have done or evidence that you have declared your earnings to the tax office

 Yes.
-If you have previously applied for and received a COVID-19 Crisis Relief Grant, you will need to wait six months before you can apply again.
-There is a limit of 3 grants per person.
+If you have previously applied for and received a Crisis Relief Grant, you will need to wait 12 months before you can apply again

 Yes.
 We recognise that many people in our industry need to take on survival jobs to supplement their income.
-If your income from your work in music/performing arts has been affected by the crisis, and your household income (including money earned from your survival job) is lower than your household expenses, we can help.
+If your income from your work in music has been affected by the crisis, and your household income (including money earned from your survival job) is lower than your household expenses, we can help

 Email us at firstname.lastname@example.org

 Support Act is the only organisation that provides crisis relief in the music industry, but there are many other arts grants that can be applied for throughout the year.
 While these grants are competitive and ours are not, they are definitely worth researching further.
-Check out this link for further information or visit the Australia Council for the Arts website here.
+Check out BandZoogle and Good Intent for further information or visit the Australia Council for the Arts website here.

 For performing arts grants, check out this comprehensive funding calendar by Auspicious Arts Projects here.